Canon 100D vs Olympus E-400

 |Canon 650D« »||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Canon 650D|

 |Olympus E-420« »||Y||-||-||-||-||-||2.0||-||-||-||Olympus E-420|

 |Olympus E-500« »||Y||-||-||-||-||-||2.0||-||-||-||Olympus E-500|

 Both the 100D and the E-400 have been discontinued, but can regularly be found used on eBay.
 The E-400 was replaced by the Olympus E-410, while the 100D was followed by the Canon 200D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 Review summary: Canon 100D vs Olympus E-400

 So what is the bottom line?
 Is there a clear favorite between the Canon 100D and the Olympus E-400?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 100D: